travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 Other thoughts on the pipeline build task:

-* We observed that the pipline build checks in a lot of files, basically everything in **\docs**, even if we made a very small change.
-Building locally however, we observed tha fewer files were changed, which got us wondering why this is the case.
+* We noticed that the pipline build checks in a lot of files, basically everything in **\docs**, even if we made a very small change.
+Building locally however, we observed tha fewer files were changed, which got us wondering why this was the case.
 Here are a couple of reasons we discovered:

   * In the YML files in the **docbuild\\api** folder, the *repo* tag ends with ".git" for locally generated files but not for pipeline built YML files.
 I suppose we can control for this.